An explanation of the $100,000 limit for early exercise ISO plans.

 Exceeding the limit doesn’t disqualify the entire option, but it causes the part of the option that exceeds the limit to become a nonqualified stock option.
 This issue may not be important to people who exercise their options while the value of the stock is equal to the exercise price and file the 83b election, because in that situation the tax treatment of incentive stock options and nonqualified stock options is equivalent.
 If the value of the stock rises before the option is exercised, however, the tax consequences of converting part of the option into a nonqualified stock option can be detrimental to the option holder.

-It appears to me, based on messages posted on our message board, that a number of companies adopting early exercise plans are oblivious to this issue.
+It appears that a number of companies adopting early exercise plans are oblivious to this issue.
 I suspect that many people are treating nonqualified stock options as incentive stock options because they are unaware of this glitch.
 This issue affects the company as well as the option holder, because the company has withholding and employment tax obligations for nonqualified stock options that don’t apply to incentive stock options.
 As far as I can tell, this issue hasn’t appeared on IRS radar screens so far, but if they wake up to this issue there are likely to be quite a few people who are unhappy with the consequences.

 * Vesting rules apply to ISOs under the alternative minimum tax because under the AMT, ISOs are generally treated as nonqualified stock options.